coherence-finance/beamsplitter/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Discord Support](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/P6aesCTJ)

-Beamsplitter is Coherence's cryptocurrency ETF program on [Solana](https://solana.com/).
+BeamSplitter is Coherence's cryptocurrency ETF program on [Solana](https://solana.com/).
 This monorepo contains the on-chain program as well as the client sdk for interacting with Beamsplitter.
 It uses, [Anchor](https://project-serum.github.io/anchor/), a framework that simplifies development on Solana.
 You can use the program to construct and deconstruct on-chain ETF-like tokens.

 ## Installing the SDK (Off-Chain)